• Skip to primary navigation

 Beautiful Gasagase Payasa or Poppy Seeds Kheer ready and served with yellow flowers decorating the table

-• For this measure, I have used more jaggery as we prefer it that way especially for this kheer.
+• I have used more jaggery for this measure as we prefer it that way, especially for this kheer.
 But you can adjust according to your preference.

 Gasagase Payasa | Poppy Seeds Kheer square image